What Does The Physical Therapist Do?

 For a listing of rheumatologists and rheumatology health professionals in your area, click here.

-For additional information, contact the Association of Rheumatology Health Professionals at 2200 Lake Boulevard NE, Atlanta, GA 30319 or (404) 633-3777 or email@example.com.
+For More Information: contact the Association of Rheumatology Health Professionals at (404) 633-3777 or email@example.com.

 This patient fact sheet is provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnoses and treatment of a medical or health condition.

-© 2011 American College of Rheumatology
+© 2014 American College of Rheumatology